 Are you interested in adding ventilation to your attic without soffits?

-I have created this in-depth guide just for you.
 As a licensed home inspector, I have seen many homes with inadequate insulation, and older homes without soffit venting.

 In this guide, we will go over...

 - why it's important to have adequate attic ventilation

 - what to do if you don't have soffits (or don't want to install soffit vents)

 - how adding foam insulation may be a great option